misatoseki/metag_time_impute_phylo/README.md

 ## How to use

-Run exe.py in the directory.
+### Prepare input data
+Prepare time-series metagenomic relative abundance profile.
+See `indata/rel-species-table.csv` for reference.

+### CLR transformation
+Transform relative abundances using the centered log ratio (clr) by running `clr_transformation.py`.
+See script for reference.

+### Train and Evaluate model
+Run `exe.py`.
 See scripts for reference.

 ## Acknowledgement